positroncascade/PyAero/README.md

 * 1.1.0
     * FIRE and GMSH mesh can be generated and exported correctly.
     * A single mesh is exported now; no need anymore to connect them later manually
+    * Right mouse button (if dragged, i.e. press and move) moves geometry or mesh

 * 1.0.0
     * Meshes can be generated now.